GRRC 5/3 RIVER BANK RUN MENTOR TEAM PROGRAM

 THE MENTOR TEAM PROGRAM is a program of the Grand Rapids Running Club.
 It was established for the purpose of “mentoring” new runners who were interested in training for their first 25K River Bank Run but wanted the extra support and coaching they could get from experienced runners.
 Although the program focuses on new runners, veteran runners are welcome too!
 There is no cost for participating in the Mentor Team Program.

-Beginning the first Saturday of January each year, and leading up to the Fifth Third River Bank Run (which is scheduled for the second Saturday in May), the Mentor Team meets for group training runs every Saturday morning at 8 a.m.
-The training runs are held at John Ball Park Zoo, with a couple exceptions, which are reflected on the Mentor Program 25K Training Schedule. (download available below).
+Beginning the first Saturday of December, and leading up to the Fifth Third River Bank Run (which is scheduled for the second Saturday in May), the Mentor Team meets for group training runs every Saturday morning at 8 a.m.

 We welcome first-timers and will run with you, support and encourage you, and be available to answer any questions you may have.
 The only steps you’ll take alone are the ones to get off the couch and out the door to meet us on Saturday mornings!
 One of the biggest challenges facing new runners is simply getting started.
 Coaches and mentors will be there to guide new runners, as well as to encourage and motivate returning runners.
 We will take you from ground zero to the Fifth Third River Bank Run 25K.
 You will not be left behind!

-All aspects of running will be covered—from the type of clothing that works well, nutritional needs of runners, hydration, rest days, setting your pace, and stretching will be covered.
-If you provide an e-mail address, you will receive weekly Newsletters that will include stories and articles written to encourage and motivate you, and will discuss the physical and “mental” part of training for an endurance event.
+All aspects of running will be covered—from the type of clothing that works well, nutritional needs of runners, hydration, rest days, setting your pace, safety and stretching will be covered.
+If you provide an e-mail address, you will receive weekly Newsletters with that week’s distance and location.

 Stay up to date with the Grand Rapids Running Club Mentor Group by subscribing to the Mentor Group email list.